 Recommended AMD Processors

-AMD has a smaller number of SKUs in the current EPYC 7002 series, ranging from 8 physical cores to 64 physical cores.
+AMD has nineteen SKUs in the current EPYC 7003 Series, ranging from 8 physical cores to 64 physical cores.
 There are some cases where they also have multiple SKUs available for a given core count.
 Among these, there are also specific processor SKUs that are the “best” for SQL Server usage for each core count.
 These “best” processors will give you the best performance at that core count.
 Unlike Intel, there is generally less variation in the base clock speeds of the different core count processors.

 Recommended Intel Processors